Updated October 30, 2023

 Difference Between Market Cap vs Enterprise Value

 The following article provides an online on market cap vs enterprise value.
-Market cap and enterprise value are both measures of a company’s market value but are expressed in terms of different parameters.
+Market cap and enterprise value measures a company’s market value but are expressed in different parameters.
 It is important to understand that the calculation of both these measures is not identical, and these terms can’t be used interchangeably.
-Nevertheless, both measures allow you to take a peek at the company’s overall value, which eventually can be used for comparison with similar companies.
+Nevertheless, both measures allow you to peek at the company’s overall value, which can eventually be compared with similar companies.

 What is Market Cap?

-The term “market cap” is one of the simplest ways of understanding the market value or size of a company.
-This metric assesses the market value of a company only on the basis of its stock.
-As such, the calculation of a company’s market cap is a very task as it involves simply multiplying its current stock price per share and the total number of outstanding shares.
+The term “market cap” is one of the simplest ways of understanding a company’s market value or size.
+This metric assesses the market value of a company only based on its stock.
+Calculating a company’s market cap is a task as it multiplies its current stock price per share and the total number of outstanding shares.
 For instance, a company with 1 million outstanding shares and a current stock price per share of $30 will eventually have a market cap of $30 million (= $30 * 1,000,000).

-Another major use of the market cap is that it is used to split companies into different categories on a basis, such as small-cap, mid-cap, and large-cap stocks.
-Such categorization is usually helpful in finding companies for peer comparison within the same industry as each category has some unique characteristics.
+Another major market cap use is splitting companies into different categories, such as small-cap, mid-cap, and large-cap stocks.
+Such categorization is usually helpful in finding companies for peer comparison within the same industry, as each category has unique characteristics.
 For instance, company stocks in the large-cap section are usually considered less risky with lower growth potential, and the trend gradually alters in the cases of mid-cap and small-cap stocks.

 What is Enterprise Value?

 The term “enterprise value” refers to the alternative method of assessing market value, which is a more comprehensive approach.
-As such, most of the investors are inclined to use a company’s enterprise value for purchasing its shares.
-Calculation of enterprise value is slightly complex as compared to market cap, as it involves the summation of the market cap itself, total debt obligations and then subtracts the total cash on hand.
+As such, most investors are inclined to use a company’s enterprise value for purchasing its shares.
+Calculating enterprise value is slightly more complex than market cap, as it involves summating the market cap, and total debt obligations and subtracting the total cash on hand.
 Some of the companies prefer including factors such as preferred shares and minority interest in the calculation of enterprise value.